Chase Center: Development

 On April 19, 2014, the Warriors abandoned plans for the pier site and purchased a 12-acre site owned by Salesforce.com at the Mission Bay neighborhood for an undisclosed amount.
 The arena was financed privately.
-The architect for the project was MANICA Architecture and the plan for Chase Center was to have it built by 2019 before the NBA season started.
+The architect for the project was MANICA Architecture, with Kendall Heaton Associates as architect of record, Gensler as interior designer, and Magnusson Klemencic Associates as structural engineer.
+Construction management was handled by a joint venture between Clark Construction Group and Mortenson Construction, with Jim McLamb serving as project director, Vic Watson as vice president overseeing the project, and Trevor DeLong as senior superintendent in charge of field operations.
+Derek Cunz, vice president and general manager of Mortenson's Sports Group, and Steve Dell'Orto, senior vice president of Clark Construction Group, led their respective firms' involvement.
+Brian Nahas served as Mortenson's senior integrated construction manager and VDC lead, while Rolando Mendoza served as the company's Director of Virtual Design and Construction.
+The plan for Chase Center was to have it built by 2019 before the NBA season started.
 The plan for Chase Center to open earlier was pushed back multiple times due to many complaints about the location.
 Construction on the arena began in January 2017.

 In April 2015, the Mission Bay site was opposed by the Mission Bay Alliance, which cited traffic, lack of parking, and use of space that could go to UCSF expansion among other things as their reasons for opposition.
 Their complaint was that the arena would be located near UCSF Benioff Children's Hospital and would create more traffic.
 To avoid the plan to build Chase Center being voided, representatives of the project worked to address these issues such as traffic and parking.